 Interestingly this ledger covers the period in which John Wales, Jr. was born (18 March 1795).
 As with so many families of this period, John Wales’ first wife, Mehitable Howard (1765-1791) died shortly after the birth of their second child, Anna Howard Wales.
 John Wales then married Susanna Capen.
 Susanna Wales was born in 1792, followed by John (1795) and finally Sally (1796).
 In the context of John Wales’ store, we see that he was providing for a family with three children under 6 with a fourth on the way.

-John Wales grandson, also John Wales, continued the business tradition, becoming a very successful merchant in Boston in the late 1800’s.
+John Wales grandson, also John Wales, continued the business tradition, becoming a very successful merchant and industrialist in Boston in the late 1800’s.